Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: First Moment Entropy Density

-Now, consider the probability distribution over graphs under the configuration model, conditioned on some fixed values of $z_1,z_2,z$.
-The resulting distribution can be described as being obtained through two independent assignments of a fixed number of half-edges to vertices within each partition, corresponding to in-partition and cross-partition edges.
+Next, we fix a bisection $\sigma$ with parts $V_1,V_2$ and consider the probability distribution over graphs under the configuration model, conditioned on some fixed values of $z_1,z_2,z$ with respect to bisection $\sigma$.
+This configuration model can be described as being obtained through two independent assignments of a fixed number of half-edges to vertices within each partition, corresponding to in-partition and cross-partition edges.
 Consider the partition $V_1$.
-First, $2z_1$ half-edges are assigned independently to the vertices in $V_1$ and subsequently paired with each other.
-The second assignment matches $z$ cross-partition half-edges independently with vertices in $V_1$.
+First, $2z_1$ half-edges are assigned independently with replacement to the vertices in $V_1$ and subsequently paired with each other.
+Similarly, $2z_2$ half-edges are assigned independently with replacement to the vertices in $V_1$ and subsequently paired with each other.
+The second assignment matches $\floor{zn}$ cross-partition half-edges independently with vertices in $V_1$.
 Similarly, the corresponding assignment of the remaining half-edges to vertices in $V_2$ is performed independently.

-We first note that the first moment at a fixed cut size and a fixed value of $r$ can be expressed as a sum over all partitions of the product of 1) the probability of a random graph having the given number of edges and vertices in the two partitions, and 2) the probability of $h$-stability being satisfied conditioned on the cardinalities of the vertices and edges within and across partitions.
-Let $\cE(\sigma, z,z_1,z_2,\alpha)$ denote the event of the configuration $\sigma$ having $z_1n$ and $z_2n$ edges in the two partitions $V_1$ and $V_2$ of size $\alpha n$ and $(1-\alpha n)$.
-Similarly, let $\cE_{opt}(\sigma,h,r)$ denote the event of configuration $\sigma$ satisfying $h$-stability for any subset of $r$ vertices.
-We have:

-Here the first term denotes the probability of a partition satisfying the cardinality constraints $z_1,z_2,z,\alpha$, while the second term is the probability of such a partition having at-least $r$ $h$-stable vertices.